thomasWeise/aitoa/book/comparing/tests/README.md

 \repo.listing{lst:RandomizationTestExample}{An excerpt of a simple program enumerating all different four-element subsets of $O$ and counting how many have a mean at last as extreme as 6.5.}{java}{src/test/java/aitoa/bookExamples/RandomizationTestExample.java}{}{relevant}

 In other words, if $H_0$&nbsp;holds, there would have been a probability of $p=\frac{27}{210}=\frac{9}{70}\approx 0.1286$ that we would see arithmetic mean performances *as extreme* as we did.
+In other words, we check how likely the actual observed outcome of our experiment is if we assume&nbsp;$H_0$.
 If we would reject&nbsp;$H_0$ and instead claim that&nbsp;$H_1$ is true, i.e., algorithm&nbsp;$\mathcal{B}$ is better than&nbsp;$\mathcal{A}$, then we have a 13% chance of being wrong.
 Since this is more than our pre-defined significance threshold of&nbsp;$\alpha=0.02$, we cannot reject&nbsp;$H_0$.
 Based on the little data we collected, we cannot be sure whether algorithm&nbsp;$\mathcal{B}$ is better or not.

+While we cannot reject&nbsp;$H_0$, this does not mean that it might not be true &ndash; actually, the $p$-value is just&nbsp;13%.
+$H_0$&nbsp;may or may not be true, and the same holds for&nbsp;$H_1$.
+We just do not have enough experimental evidence to reach a conclusion.
+Thus, we need to be conservative, which here means to not reject&nbsp;$H_0$ and not accept&nbsp;$H_1$.

 This here just was an example for a [Randomization Test](http://en.wikipedia.org/wiki/Resampling_(statistics)#Permutation_tests)&nbsp;[@BLB2008VMIDBS; @E1995RT].
 It exemplifies how many statistical (non-parametric) tests work.